EPCCed/archer2-intro-package/_episodes/05-good-citizen.md

 >
 > ```
 > #SBATCH --qos=short
-> #SBATCH --reservation=shortqos
 > ```
 >
-> The short QoS allows you to use a maximum of 8 nodes for a maximum of 20 minutes.
+> The short QoS allows you to use a maximum of 32 nodes for a maximum of 20 minutes.
 This should
 > be large enough to test that your job submission script is functioning as expected.
 {: .callout}

 ## Have a backup plan

-Although the ARCHER2 /home file systems are backed up, the /work file systems are not.
+Although the ARCHER2 home file systems are backed up, the work file systems are not.
 Your data on ARCHER2 is primarily your responsibility and you should ensure you have secure copies of data that are critical to your work.